lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

-# Prediction of chemical levels found in aquatic organism tissues in California
+# Using Machine Learning to Predict High Levels of PCB Toxitiy in Fish by Location
 This project is a part of the Data Science Capstone Project for BrainStation

 ## Project Intro/Objective

-The purpose of this project is to be able to pinpoint which species in which location is most likely to have an elevated amount of PCBs in its tissues .
+**Problem Statement**: How can we use machine learning to determine areas in California where PCBs has accumulated in aquatic organisms?

+**Solution**: Using a prediction model to build an interactive map showing which area and in which species shows the most occurrences of samples with PCBs level over threshold

+**Project Ojective** Creating a proof of concept for the solution proposed

 #### Potential impacts:
-* Help researchers and cleanup groups to understand where polluted hotspots are
+* Help researchers and cleanup groups to understand where polluted hotspots are- Department of Toxic Substances Control (DTSC) & U.S. Environmental Protection Agency

 * Help recreational fisher-people to know where is not safe for fishing, particularly which species in a given location

 ### Methods Used
+* Exploratory Data Analysis with Data Visualizations
 * Linear Regression
 * Logistic Regression
-* Machine Learning
+* Machine Learning - Decision Tree Classifier, Random Forest Classifier
-* Data Visualization
+* Model Evaluation Metrics

 ### Technologies